Engineers India: History

-Research & Development
+Research and development

-EIL is a technology driven organization which invests in Research and Technology in the Hydrocarbons and Renewable Energy Sectors.

 The company's research and development center in Gurugram is undertaking technology development both in-house and in collaboration with other organizations like IOCL-R&D, BPCL-R&D, IIP, CHT, HPCL, CPCL, NRL etc.

-EIL has developed more than 35 process technologies and the technology portfolio consists of various technologies for petroleum refining, oil and gas processing and aromatics.
+EIL has developed more than 35 process technologies and the technology portfolio consists of various technologies for petroleum refining, gasification, fracking, oil and gas processing and aromatics.
 The Company holds 35 live patents and has 32 pending patent applications relating to various process technologies.

-Corporate Social Responsibility

-EIL operates its business in a socially responsible way, by taking into consideration the wider interests of the community and the environment, with a vision of promoting sustainable development.
-Some of EIL's core CSR Focus areas are as follows: